Bumblebee-Project/bbswitch/README.md

 usable until the PCI configuration space has been recovered (for example, after writing the contents manually or rebooting).

+### Module options

+The module has some options that control the behavior on loading and unloading:
+`load_state` and `unload_state`.
+Valid values are `-1`, `0` and `1` meaning "do
+not change the card state", "turn the card off" and "turn the card on" respectively.
+For example, if you want to have `bbswitch` disable the card immediately when loading the module while disabling the card on unload, load the module with:

+    # modprobe bbswitch load_state=0 unload_state=1

+The `unload_state` value can be changed on runtime, the above command yields the same behavior as:

+    # modprobe bbswitch load_state=0
+    # echo 1 | tee /sys/module/bbswitch/parameters/unload_state

+If not explictly set, the default behavior is not to change the power state of the discrete video card which equals to `load_state=-1 unload_state=-1`.

+### Disable card on boot

+These options can be useful to disable the card on boot time.
+Depending on your distribution, `/etc/modules`, `/etc/modules.conf` or some other file can be used to load modules on boot time.
+Adding the below line to the file makes the card get disabled on boot:

+    bbswitch load_state=0

+You have to update your initial ramdisk (initrd) for the changes propagate to the boot process.
+On Debian and Ubuntu, this can performed by running `update-initramfs -u` as root.

 Reporting bugs
 --------------